Charlotteis/flasky/PROCESS.md

 - make sure markdown posts sent are actually rendered back as markdown
 - add permanent links to blog posts
 - implement a blog post editor

+- Begin implementing ability to have "followers" and "follow" people.
+- add follow and followed db relationships